Enzo Ferrari: Racing career

 In 1920, Ferrari joined the racing department of Alfa Romeo as a driver.
 Ferrari won his first Grand Prix in 1923 in Ravenna on the Savio Circuit.
 1924 was his best season, with three wins, including Ravenna, Polesine and the Coppa Acerbo in Pescara.
 Deeply shocked by the death of Ugo Sivocci in 1923 and Antonio Ascari in 1925, Ferrari, by his admission, continued to race half-heartedly.
 At the same time, he developed a taste for the organisational aspects of Grand Prix racing.
 Following the birth of his son Alfredo (Dino) in 1932, Ferrari decided to retire and form a team of superstar drivers, including Giuseppe Campari and Tazio Nuvolari.
 This team was called Scuderia Ferrari (founded by Enzo in 1929) and acted as a racing division for Alfa Romeo.
 The team was very successful, thanks to excellent cars like the Alfa Romeo P3 and to the talented drivers, like Nuvolari.
-Ferrari retired from competitive driving having participated in 41 Grands Prix with a record of 11 wins.
+Ferrari retired from competitive driving, having participated in 41 Grands Prix with a record of 11 wins.

 During this period, the prancing horse emblem appeared on his team's cars.
-The emblem had been created and sported by Italian fighter plane pilot Francesco Baracca.
+The emblem had been created and sported by an Italian fighter plane pilot Francesco Baracca.
 During World War I, Baracca's mother gave her son a necklace with the prancing horse on it before takeoff.
 Baracca was shot down and killed by an Austrian aeroplane in 1918.
 In memory of his death, Ferrari used the prancing horse to create the emblem that would become the world-famous Ferrari shield.
 Initially displayed on Ferrari's Alfa Romeo racing car, the shield was first seen on a factory Ferrari in 1947.